-Vehicle Capable of Off-Road UseChange
+Vehicle Registered for Off-Road UseChange

 Vehicles that are designed for operation on public roads but operated solely on private roads or property must be registered under a V licence plate at an SAAQ service outlet.

-Vehicles capable of off-road use include:
+Vehicles that can be registered for off-road use include:

 Owners of certain off-road vehicles with a gross vehicle weight ratingA vehicle's weight, including its maximum load capacity, according to the manufacturer's specifications. of 4,500 kg or more must register in the Commission des transports du Québec's register of owners and operators of heavy vehicles.